 2 Models and Results

 We build a sequence of models that begin with the simplest possible treatments for lithospheric response under magmatic loadings during the last stage of continental rifting, at which SDR forming transitions to seafloor spreading (Figure 2).
 We progressively reduce assumptions and show the effects of those changes, beginning with a brief description of an existing analytic model and culminating with a fully 2D thermal-mechanical model of volcanic margin evolution.
-This effort is divided into six steps: First, we review the analytic thin plate flexure formulation and describe how its prediction can be related to observations; Second, we apply finite difference methods to numerical thin plate (NTP) models with spatially restricted lava flow; Third, we show how 2D thick plate models converge with increasing numerical resolution and the results are compared with NTP models; Fourth, we develop long-term 2D numerical models with Elastic-Plastic (EP) rheology to quantify the effects of plasticity; Fifth, we use the long-term 2D numerical models with constant thermal structure to quantify the effects of Elasto-Visco-Plastic (EVP) rheology; Sixth, we describe fully models which the thermal evolution affect the strength of the lithosphere and show the effects of different crustal rheologies and amounts of underplating.
+This effort is divided into six steps: First, we review the analytic thin plate flexure formulation and describe how its prediction can be related to observations; Second, we apply finite difference methods to numerical thin plate (NTP) models with spatially restricted lava flow; Third, we show how 2D thick plate models converge with increasing numerical resolution and the results are compared with NTP models; Fourth, we develop long-term 2D numerical models with Elastic-Plastic (EP) rheology to quantify the effects of plasticity; Fifth, we use the long-term 2D numerical models with constant thermal structure to quantify the effects of Elasto-Visco-Plastic (EVP) rheology; Sixth, we describe models which the thermal evolution affects the strength of the lithosphere and we show the effects of different crustal rheologies and amounts of underplating.

 2.1 Review of Analytic elastic thin plate (ATP) model and its linkage to SDRs observations